jack3898/guides/js-fundamentals-variables/README.md

 # JavaScript fundamentals: Variables

+_Before we begin, I recommend you read this article on GitHub, which has proper code highlighting and extra readability improvements! https://github.com/jack3898/guides/tree/main/js-fundamentals-variables_

 A variable in JavaScript lets you store data and give it a name, to pass around and manipulate in your application which is why they are useful.

 There are three fundamental types of variables in JavaScript: